Archive - News Article

 Calls for service:

-Expect clear skies with a low around 33 tonight.
-Winds will be from the south-southwest at 10 to 15 mph.
+Expect clear skies tonight with a low around 42 and southern winds at 10 to 15 mph.

 Get a look at the Spring Break forecast now at weather.gov.

 Joseph Castro, 6, a student in Roscoe and his cousin visiting from Pueblo, Colo., Avery Alvo, 2, admire a rattlesnake with the help of Sweetwater Jaycee Lance Shaw at the Round-Up.